josephdecock/blog/content/about.md

 - [Duende.AccessTokenManagement](https://github.com/DuendeSoftware/Duende.AccessTokenManagement/), a token management library for .NET.

 ## Contact
-I guess I'm still on Twitter because network effects are hard to overcome, but ... yeah.
-Follow me, I guess, @jmdc.
+I'm on mastadon at https://indieweb.social/@jmdc.
 You can also contact me at josephdecock@gmail.com.

+I'm also still on Twitter because network effects are hard to overcome, but ... yeah.
+Follow me, I guess, [@jmdc](https://x.com/jmdc).